lucasbfernandes/job-worker/docs/design-document.md

 <strong>Query parameters:</strong>

 <strong>id:</strong> Job id.
-This is the uuidv4 id returned by the "POST jobs/" request.
+This is the uuidv4 id returned from the "POST jobs/" request.

 <strong>Response:</strong>
 ```